India’s abortion law progressive but excludes us, say trans men

 Recollecting his past experiences of being misgendered in hospitals by invasive doctors, Yadav says, “If a trans person is a victim of sexual assault and goes to the doctor to get an abortion, the doctor will ask ‘sau sawaal’ (hundred questions) about unnecessary details regarding the case.
 They might get personal ‘faltu mein’ (unnecessarily).”

 He said he ran away from his “abusive” family that was assaulting him and forcing him to marry a cis man.
-After escaping for the fifth time, he now lives in one of the shelter homes in New Delhi, provided by an NGO, United For Transgender Health (UTH).
+After escaping for the fifth time, he now lives in one of the shelter homes in New Delhi, provided by the Ministry of Social Justice and Empowerment.
+Not-for-profit organisations such as United For Transgender Health (UTH) conduct various sessions at the shelter home from mobile photography to educating the trans community on menstrual health.

 Yadav admits that he hasn’t undergone surgery yet, but has been taking hormones for over a year and no longer menstruates.
 “Even though I don’t think I can get pregnant now with my hormones, I’d still like to have the choice about my body to myself,” he says.